IABTechLab/uid2docs/README.md

 8. The publisher requests updated UID2 tokens using a refresh token.
 When applicable, the refresh token includes a user’s opt-out request.

-#### Supply-Side Integration
+#### Publisher Integration

 ##### Publisher Direct Integration

-Publishers that want to send authenticated PII and generate UID2s need to access the UID2 Operator API.
+Publishers who want to send authenticated PII and generate UID2s need to access the UID2 Operator API.

 ###### Requirements